csswizardry/inuit.css/README.md

 and/or [open an issue](https://github.com/csswizardry/inuit.css/issues) and I’ll
 try help out and use your feedback to improve the documentation.

+### Demos

+Although there are no docs as such, there is [a dedicated inuit.css jsFiddle account](http://jsfiddle.net/user/inuitcss/fiddles/) which houses plenty of demos of various aspects of the framework.

 ## Test-drive

 If you would like to try inuit.css out before you download anything there is a